 Cowichan Bay, BC

 Mike is a financial planner who has lived and worked in the Cowichan Valley, BC for over 30 years.
 His other volunteer work has been with Habitat for Humanity where he has worked with teams building houses in Mexico, Guatemala, Cambodia, Costa Rica, Chile and Thailand.
-His expertise will be valuable in keeping track of the society's finances.
+Mike and his wife, Penny, have visited the schools in Tanzania - returning with great suggestions on how we could move forward in the future.
+His expertise is invaluable in keeping track of the society's finances.

 Cecilia Inness - Secretary.